sbhrwl/aws/2.AI/DataPreProcessing/README.md

 - **Sagemaker Studio** -> Data Flow
 <img src="images/1.png">

-## 2.FeatureStore
+## 2. FeatureStore
 - Amazon SageMaker Feature Store makes it easy
   - for data scientists, machine learning engineers, and general practitioners
   - to create, share, and manage features for machine learning (ML) development
-- Feature Store is a centralized store for features and associated metadata so features can be easily discovered and reuse-
+- Feature Store is a centralized store for features and associated metadata so features can be easily discovered and reused
 - You can create an online or an offline stor-
   - The Online Store is used for low latency real-time inference use cases, and
   - The Offline Store is used for training and batch inferenc-